Start TrialStart Free TrialStart Free TrialBook Your DemoSign In

 open source dashboard

 A dashboard such as this one makes use of Kibana, an open-source tool for data visualization and exploration, which is part of the Elastic Stack.
-In order to improve their organisation's observability, security analysts can use this dashboard to get started with implementing SIEM in order to protect their wider security.
+In order to improve their organisation's observability, security analysts can use this dashboard to get started with implementing SIEM tools in order to protect their wider security.
 Furthermore, this dashboard can also be configured so that it shows what processes are currently running by name, as well as the top processes based on how many event logs are being generated.

 5. System Monitoring